mkankaan/ohjelmistotuotanto-miniprojekti-r4/retro.md

 - Good transparency among the team.
 In the last retrospective we were able to speak openly about things that bothered us.
 - Work was divided more evenly this time.
 - Unit tests were handled well.
-- Having someone in charge of important things was a good idea.
+- Having someone in charge of important things (backlogs etc.) was a good idea.

 **Sad:**
 - Found bugs that our Robot tests didn't catch so we will need to fix them in the next sprint.